McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 Eye tracker is a specialized camera system.
 It takes hundreds of pictures of participants eyes every second and translates these images into coordinates on the screen based on the the shape of the pupil and the position of reflection from the corneal.

+{: .important }
-Here is a great explanation of modern eye tracking from SR-Research <a href="https://www.sr-research.com/about-eye-tracking/" target="_blank">About Eye Tracking</a>
+> Here is a great explanation of modern eye tracking from SR-Research <a href="https://www.sr-research.com/about-eye-tracking/" target="_blank">About Eye Tracking</a>

 ## The most important things